ECON 1500. Survey of Economics. 3 Hours.

 ECON 4000.
 Introduction to Econometrics and Data Analysis.
 3 Hours.

 Prerequisites: ECON 2105, ECON 2106, BUSA 2100, and DATA 3100 each with a grade of "C" or better..
-Introduction to applied research and quantitative analysis.
-The course includes the components of a research paper, data sources, software used for empirical research, and basic statistical and econometric techniques widely used in modern economic research.
+A study of components of a research paper, data sources including Bloomberg, software used for empirical research, and basic statistical and econometric techniques widely used in modern economic research.

 ECON 4100.
 Economics of Business and Work.
 3 Hours.